 George once told me that he had a problem with depressed actors on the set while filming.
 Harrison Ford and Carrie Fisher thought the plot was stupid and the costumes silly.

-Today, it is George Lucas that is laughing all the way to the bank.
+Today, it is George Lucas who is laughing all the way to the bank.

 $150,000 for What?